percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Security Parameter Index (SPI): This field indicates the appropriate EKTKey and other parameters for the receiver to use when processing the packet, within a given conference.
-The length of this field is 16 bits.
+The length of this field is 16 bits, representing a two-byte integer in network byte order.
 The parameters identified by this field are:

 * The EKT cipher used to process the packet.